slevomat/coding-standard/README.md

 Sniff provides the following settings:

 * `enableNativeTypeHint`: enforces to transform `@var int` into native `int` typehint.
 It's on by default if you're on PHP 7.4+
+* `enableMixedTypeHint`: enforces to transform `@var mixed` into native `mixed` typehint.
+It's on by default if you're on PHP 8.0+.
+It can be enabled only when `enableNativeTypeHint` is enabled too.
 * `traversableTypeHints`: enforces which typehints must have specified contained type.
 E. g. if you set this to `\Doctrine\Common\Collections\Collection`, then `\Doctrine\Common\Collections\Collection` must always be supplied with the contained type: `\Doctrine\Common\Collections\Collection|Foo[]`.

 This sniff can cause an error if you're overriding parent property which does not have typehints.
 In such cases add `@phpcsSuppress SlevomatCodingStandard.TypeHints.PropertyTypeHint.MissingNativeTypeHint` annotation to the property to have this sniff skip it.